ansible/galaxy_ng/docs/community/overview.md

 into the galaxy_ng codebase and bring community usage, contribution and improvements there.
 In doing so, we want to sunset the galaxy codebase and cooperatively plan to rehost https://galaxy.ansible.com with an instance of the galaxy_ng codebase.

-We do not yet have a timeline for the migration or the cutover.
+We do not yet have a timeline for the migration or the cut over.

 ## Communication and Feedback.